 Its name comes from a child mispronouncing the word “sweet”.
 If you like Wes Anderson, fixed gear bicycles, the movie Juno, diet peach Snapple, Etsy, Zooey Deschanel, and kittens, then Twee is for you.
 If not, then you’re probably a boring old grownup.

 KCPR loves Twee.
 In fact, we’ve written a whole other article about it.
 Check it out here if you want to read more about how being uncool, wearing cardigans, and buying locally sourced vegetables became an aesthetic.

 Death metal meets bluegrass.
 Can be characterized by the song, “Y’all Motherfuckers Need Jesus” by The Goddamn Gallows.
 Go listen to it.
 I dare you.

-If you’d like to access more obscure music, check out everynoise.com.
-There, you can peer through the long list of genres Spotify has (heads up, there are 2079 and counting, so prepare yourself for a whole lot of scrolling).
+If you’d like to access more obscure genres, check out everynoise.com.
+There, you can peer through the long list Spotify has (heads up, there are 2079 and counting, so prepare yourself for a whole lot of scrolling).

 Ethan Hundertmark is a Cal Poly English sophomore and a KCPR staff member.
 He wrote the article.
 Ally Millard is a Cal Poly art & design senior and a KCPR staff member.
 She created the graphic.